kravchukpetr/coursera-getting-and-cleaning-data-project/CodeBook.md

 8. Rename column for `DataTotal` using `MeasurementsNames`
 9. Convert the `activity` and `subject` columns into factors
 10. Create a tidy dataset `DataMean` that contains the average (mean) value of each variable for each subject and activity pair.
-Doesthis using aggregate() function
+Does this using aggregate() function
-11. `DataMean` tidy dataset write to a tab-delimited file called `tidy.txt`, which represent in this repo.
+11. `DataMean` tidy dataset writes to a tab-delimited file called `tidy.txt`, which represent in this repo.